ess-dg/dg_MultiBlade_MBUTY/README.md

 And to load specific functions in the file MBUTYLIB.py, this file contains functions like the clustering function and the h5 file reader, etc.

+	from lib import libSyncUtil as syu
+	from lib import libLoadFile as lof
+	from lib import libHistog as hh
+	from lib import libToFconverter as tcl
-	from lib import MBUTYLIB_V9x12 as mb
+	from lib import libMBUTY_V9x13 as mbl

 At the top of the code there is a section where you can edit some variables to select options.